SammygoodTunes/Wave-Function-Collapse/README.md

 The connectors determine which tiles can stick themselves to other tiles, a tile can only connect to another when both sockets of the sides that collide are equivalent.

-There's also a player you can move around (just a square for now).
+There's also a player you can move around (just a square for now) as well as an enemy (still a work-in-progress).
 Collision between the player and the map is done with pixel colour analysis: checking that pixels' colour around the player corresponds to a colour you can walk on.
 It's not amazing, it may change, or maybe not.

 All tiles are contained within the ```/src``` folder along with a random script that I wrote with the Pillow library to take the 6 tiles I originally had, rotate and save them every 90° clockwise (stops at 270°).
 Like that, I had rotated versions of the tiles (yes, that could've been implemented efficiently in the WFC script without having to create millions of images, but that's for another time).